marcobellagente93/HEP_ViT/README.md

 ## Notebooks

-We provide a notebook to illustrate the technique
+We will hopefully provide a notebook to illustrate the technique